rhodey/IPFS-boot-cloudflare/README.md

 All docs about pin and publish continue to work the same except now your app is loaded also from Cloudflare

-IPFS-boot uses [verifiedFetch](https://github.com/ipfs/helia-verified-fetch) such that every file fetched is checked by hash against CID

-In this way Cloudflare nor any other gateway need be trusted

 ## Cloudflare setup
 + Create a Cloudflare account
 + Type "R2" in the console search bar